David A. Bednar

 David Allan Bednar (born June 15, 1952) is a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 A former educator, Bednar was president of Brigham Young University–Idaho (BYU–Idaho) from 1997 to 2004.

 Bednar was sustained as a member of the Quorum of the Twelve on October 2, 2004.
-At 52 years old, he is the youngest man named to that body since Dallin H. Oaks in 1984.
+52 years old at the time of his call, he was the youngest man named to that body since Dallin H. Oaks in 1984.
 He was ordained an apostle on October 7, 2004, by church president Gordon B. Hinckley.
 Bednar and Dieter F. Uchtdorf were called to fill the vacancies created by the July 2004 deaths of quorum members David B. Haight and Neal A. Maxwell.
 As a member of the Quorum of the Twelve, Bednar is recognized by the church as a prophet, seer, and revelator.
-He is currently the fifth most senior apostle in the church.
+He is currently the fourth most senior apostle in the church.

 Life and career

 Bednar was born in Oakland, California to Lavina Whitney Bednar and Anthony George Bednar.
 His mother came from a long line of Latter-day Saints, but his father did not join the church until Bednar was in his late twenties.
 He served as a full-time missionary in Southern Germany and then attended Brigham Young University, where he received a Bachelor of Arts degree in communication in 1976 and a Master of Arts degree in organizational communication in 1977.
 He received a doctorate degree in organizational behavior from Purdue University in 1980.

 From 1980 to 1984, Bednar was an assistant professor of management at the University of Arkansas College of Business Administration (now Sam M. Walton College of Business).
 He was an assistant professor of management at Texas Tech University from 1984 to 1986.
 He returned to the University of Arkansas in 1987, serving as the Associate Dean for Graduate Studies in the Sam M. Walton College of Business until 1992, and was then the director of the Management Decision-Making Lab from 1992 to 1997.
 In 1994, he was recognized as the outstanding teacher at the University of Arkansas and received the Burlington Northern Foundation Award for Excellence in Teaching.
 He was twice the recipient of the Outstanding Teacher Award in the College of Business Administration.

 Bednar served as the president of Ricks College/BYU–Idaho in Rexburg, Idaho, from July 1, 1997, to December 1, 2004.
 There, he oversaw and managed the transition of the school from, what was at the time, the largest private junior college in the United States, Ricks College, to a four-year university, BYU–Idaho.

+In 2016, CNN reported on a response by Bednar to a question about how homosexual members of the church can remain committed to the gospel.
+Bednar reframed the question, stating that "there are no homosexual members of the church" and that individuals are not defined by sexual attraction or behavior, but as children of God.